denis-engcom/timelog/README.md

     * Section start format (YYYY-MM-DD has no special meaning other than identifying the section)
     * Line separator ` - `

-Use TOML and/or command line args to...
+More reporting flexibility with the default output.
+Command line args to...
 * `-item-exclude`: Define items to exclude (ex: "Lunch.*", "Break.*")
 * `-section-include` + `-item-include`: Define sections (days) to include (filter) and/or tasks to include (filter)
 * Use case: Look at one day at a time using `timelog -section-include 2023-01-09 -item-exclude "Lunch.*" "Break.*"`